It Worked!

 Here’s the way it works – Full details in the manual

 1 – Print out a Sales Report Summary for the last two years.
-Export it to a Workbook on a spreadsheet called NewCust
+Export it to a worsheet called NewCust in a Workbook called QB14500.xls.

-2 – Export your entire customer list into the same worksheet on a spreadsheet called AllCust
+2 – Export your entire customer list into the same worksheet, QB14500.xls on a spreadsheet called AllCust

 3 – Use the formula I provide to mark everyone who is NOT on the NewCust Sheet as not-Active

-So everyone you have not done business with in two years in not-Active
+So everyone you have not done business with in two years in not-Active.
+The formula can be found in the manual or in the sample spreadsheet.

-4 – Import the AllCust sheet (changing old customers to not-Active
+4 – Import the AllCust sheet (changing old customers to not-Active).
+Detailed Instructions in the manual.

 5 – Open the Customer List